Learn the Fundamentals of Cannabis

-Terpenes aren’t just pleasing scents, they are the main building blocks of the essential oils and resins instrumental in the plant’s defense systems.
+Terpenes aren’t just pleasing scents; they are the main building blocks of the essential oils and resins instrumental in the plant’s defense systems.
 For example, honeybees are attracted to the scent in certain flowers that provide nourishing pollens, which in turn, play a positive role in the plant’s reproductive cycle.
-Alternatively, predatory creatures have an innate response to avoid specific scents that some plants create to protect survival.
-Terpenes also provide the foundation for complex molecules like pigments, sterols, hormones and vitamins.
+Alternatively, predatory creatures have an innate response to avoid specific scents that some plants create to protect their survival.
+Terpenes also provide the foundation for complex molecules like pigments, sterols, hormones, and vitamins.
 In fact, terpenes are the basis for aromatherapy practices.

 Cannabis terpenes are believed to play an even more important role in health benefits, either directly or indirectly.
-For example, the terpene, myrcene, is known to make cells more permeable, which increases the absorption of cannabinoids by the body.
-Beta-Caryophyllene (BCP) terpenes, which are normally found in black pepper, rosemary and highly concentrated in Cannabis, have demonstrated the direct effect of cancer-killing properties.
+For example, the terpene, Myrcene, is known to make cells more permeable, which increases the absorption of cannabinoids by the body.
+Beta‐Caryophyllene (BCP) terpenes, which are normally found in black pepper, rosemary, and highly concentrated in Cannabis, have demonstrated the direct effect of cancer‐killing properties.

 A Scientific Snapshot

 While many terpenes interact harmoniously, some combine with cannabinoid receptors in the body to block the formation of other compounds, while others act as a binding agent.
 This explains why terpenes are believed to produce a broad range of both psychoactive and physiological effects commonly associated with THC and CBD alone.
 In fact, it is the synergy of these many compounds and receptors working together that creates the commonly known “entourage effect.”